roye-b/PolybotServicePython/README.md

 ## Test your bot locally

-You can test your bot logic locally by:
+You can test your bot logic locally by executing the below unittests from the root directory of your project:

 ```bash
 python -m polybot.test.test_telegram_bot
 ```

-Or via the Pycharm UI.

 ## Extend your bot functionality